FOOD AND DRINK BOOKS IN REVIEW FOR NOVEMBER 2021 [published mostly monthly since 2000]

 Creator of Canada's leading wine satire site at http://fauxvoixvincuisine.blogspot.ca

 Reviewer Timeline: Cookbook Reviewer, Library Journal, 1969-1974; Cookbook Columnist and Lead Reviewer, The Booklist (American Library Association), 1974-1985; CBRA Cookbook Reviewer, 1975-1985; Freelance Cookbook Reviewer, 1985-1999; Gothic Epicures Writing Lead Cookbook Reviewer, 2000+

 These food and wine book reviews are always available at www.deantudor.com and http://gothicepicures.blogspot.ca

-Most prices listed below are in US currency as printed on the cover.
-I do this because MOST of my readers are American.
+Prices listed below are in US or CAN currency as printed on the cover.
+I do this because many of my readers are American.
 CAN prices are inserted for Canadian produced books.
-In these times of US-Canadian currency fluctuations about parity AND online bookstore discount (plus the addition of GST or HST) prices will vary upwards or downwards every day.
+In times of US-Canadian currency fluctuations, parity, and online bookstore discounts (plus the addition of GST or HST) prices will vary upwards or downwards every day.